EffiSciencesResearch/hackathon42/README.md

 ![alt text](assets/1_mnist_cc_labeled.png "1_mnist_cc_labeled.png")
 ![alt text](assets/1_mnist_cc_unlabeled.png "1_mnist_cc_unlabeled.png")

-In this dataset and in the following ones, the images are slightly noisy.
+In this dataset and in the following ones, we add a bit of noise to the images.

 #### 02_mnist_constant_image (1pt)